Azure/Industrial-IoT/docs/modules/publisher.md

 In addition to this is implements a direct method to exit the application.

-In the following github repos there are tools to [configure the nodes to publish](https://github.com/Azure-Samples/iot-edge-opc-publisher-nodeconfiguration) and [read the diagnostic information](https://github.com/Azure-Samples/iot-edge-opc-publisher-diagnostics).
+In the following GitHub repos there are tools to [configure the nodes to publish](https://github.com/Azure-Samples/iot-edge-opc-publisher-nodeconfiguration) and [read the diagnostic information](https://github.com/Azure-Samples/iot-edge-opc-publisher-diagnostics).
 Both tools are also available as containers in Docker Hub.

 # As OPC UA server to start